August 25, 2020 2 min read

 The main use of coconut flour is in baking, but there are other uses for it in the kitchen too.
 It can be an incredibly nutritious addition to smoothies and protein shakes, as well as a gluten-free replacement for breading on things like meatballs and chicken.

-We do recognize it can be tricky when you begin substituting coconut flour in your recipes.
-It is for this reason we recommend starting with recipes that already require coconut flour, at least until you can get the hang of it and are more familiar with it's properties.
+We do recognize it can be tricky when We recommend starting with recipes that already require coconut flour, until you can get the hang of it and are more familiar with it's properties.
 Although it seems like a lot of work, it’s really not!
 Eventually, with enough trial and error, you can be using it to replace flour in any recipe.

 ❤ Try our USDA certified organic Coconut Flour ❤

 Please comment and share and we look forward to serving you in the future!